EFFECTIVE FALL 2013 ADMISSION: PRE-BIOLOGY MAJOR

 Students wishing to take more than one BIOL 388 Experimental course must go to the Records Office, Erwin 102, as KnightWeb will not allow you to register for the same course number more than once.

-Please remember that, in general, matters concerning the availability of free electives, courses in second majors, individual sections, work schedule conflicts, sports conflicts, and preferred instructors are not considered to be grounds for upholding an appeal by the Biology Chair or the Dean of the College.
+Please remember that, in general, matters concerning the availability of free electives, courses in second majors, minors, individual sections, work schedule conflicts, sports conflicts, preferred instructors, etc. are not considered to be grounds for upholding an appeal by the Biology Chair or the Dean of the College.

 Please make an appointment with your assigned advisor during the registration period by signing up outside of their office.
 Please do not email or call faculty to setup an appointment and please do not wait until it is time for you to register online for courses.
-NOTE: For those with required advisement (freshmen and transfers), only your assigned advisor, NOT the Biology Chair or secretary, will release the hold on your account so that you will be able to register on KnightWeb.
-Only the Registrar's Office may release pregraduation check holds.
+NOTE: For those with required advisement (freshmen with less than 30 credits total their first two semesters here, transfers, and those on academic probation), only your assigned advisor, NOT the Biology Chair or secretary, will release the hold on your account so that you will be able to register on KnightWeb.
+Only the Dean's Office may release pregraduation check holds.

-Please note that every year we typically have one or more students who are short on Biology elective credits (either a lab, a seminar, etc).
+Please note that every year we typically have a few students who are short on Biology elective credits (frequently a Biology elective lab).
 One student was able to still graduate by changing from a Biology BS to a BA degree and opted to do so versus having to take an additional course, but another student did not have that option.
 As a result, we discourage students from taking the bare minimum of Biology electives required to graduate.
 In order to easily avoid the stress, added burden, and expense of taking an additional course to finish your degree, it would be much easier to have completed an extra course or two so you will not have any worries.
 In addition, be sure to complete your pregraduation check with your advisor, check WebCAPP on your KnightWeb account annually and address issues promptly, and check with your advisor to ensure that you are on track.
 Note that approved waiver forms for course substitutions, etc. will not alter or be reflected on your pregraduation check or WebCAPP; waivers are handled manually.
 Also, WebCAPP is not an official record, but a useful tool; your completed and signed pregraduation check is the official 'contract.'
 For courses that satisfy more than one requirement, WebCAPP is only able to count a course once for one requirement, but that doesn't mean that the other requirement is not fulfilled.

 Course Related Notes: